Configuration

 For a summary of the YAML syntax, see here.

-Keys starting with an underscore (_) are ignored and are used by webchanges for writing remarks to a file:
+Keys starting with an underscore (_) are ignored and are used in webchanges for writing remarks in the

 _note: This is a remark